What Is Geofencing And How Does It Work?….Location Based Software

 The Future of Geofencing

 There are some cautions with geofencing, especially when it comes to privacy with marketing.
-Just 4 years ago, Massachusetts was one of the first states to enact a consumer protection law that objected to the use of location-based advertising in targeting people based on particular healthcare diagnoses.
+Just a few years ago, Massachusetts was one of the first states to enact a consumer protection law that objected to the use of location-based advertising in targeting people based on particular healthcare diagnoses.

 The Attorney General blocked an ad campaign from Copley Advertising, which was hired by a Christian organization to set up a geofence around women’s health clinics that would target women in the waiting room or nearby with anti-abortion ads.

 However, despite questions about security, it doesn’t seem that geofencing will lose its popularity any time soon.
-According to a press release from MarketsandMarkets, the geofencing industry is expected to grow over 27 percent by 2022, citing “technological advancements in use of spatial data and increasing applications in numerous industry verticals.”
+According to a press release published in Globe Newswire, the geofencing industry is expected to grow at a compound annual growth rate of 16.3% during the forecast period (2023-2031), citing “growing adoption of the technology in logistics and increasing technological innovations across industry verticals.”

 Summary